wesback/AzureAIChatApp/README.md

 > Create a README file for Github using Markup.
 Please add documentation about the project, also add instructions on how to build the docker file and run it locally next to the instructions on how to run this to Azure Container Instances.
 Feel free to add this prompt to the readme too.

 > Create a bicep and a terraform file to deploy the Azure Container Intances.

+> Can you add a Github Action to the project to build the docker container and push it to either Docker Hub or and Azure Container Registry?
+I assume you will need some secrets in the Github Action to make that work.
+Can you add the necessary steps to make sure this Github Action is only triggered on the main branch and that only I can merge changes into the main branch to prevent abuse?